-Procedural law comprises the set of rules that govern the proceedings of the court in criminal lawsuits as well as civil and administrative proceedings.
+Procedural law consists of the set of rules that govern the proceedings of the court in criminal lawsuits as well as civil and administrative proceedings.
 The court needs to conform to the standards setup by procedural law, while during the proceedings.
 These rules ensure fair practice and consistency in the "due process".

 Substantive law is a statutory law that deals with the legal relationship between people or the people and the state.
 Therefore, substantive law defines the rights and duties of the people, but procedural law lays down the rules with the help of which they are enforced.
 The differences between the two need to be studied in greater detail, for better understanding.

-edit Differences in Structure and Content
+Differences in Structure and Content

 In order to understand the differences between the structure and content of substantative and procedural law, let's use an example.
 If a person is accused and undergoing a trial, substantive law prescribes the punishment that the under-trial will face if convicted.
 Substantative law also defines the types of crimes and the severity depending upon factors such as whether the person is a repeat offender, whether it is a hate crime, whether it was self-defense etc. It also defines the responsibilities and rights of the accused.

-Procedural law, on the other hand provides the state with the machinery to enforce the substantive laws on the people.
+Procedural law, on the other hand, provides the state with the machinery to enforce the substantive laws on the people.
 Procedural law comprises the rules by which a court hears and determines what happens in civil or criminal proceedings.
 Procedural law deals with the method and means by which substantive law is made and administered.
 In other words, substantive law deals with the substance of the case, how the charges are to be handled and how the facts are to be dealt with; while procedural law will give a step by step action plan on how the case is supposed to proceed in order to achieve the desired goals.
 Therefore its procedural law that helps decide whether the case requires trial or otherwise.

 Substantive law is an independent set of laws that decide the fate of a case.
 It can actually decide the fate of the under-trial, whether he wins or loses and even the compensation amounts etc. Procedural laws on the other hand, have no independent existence.
 Therefore, procedural laws only tell us how the legal process is to be executed, whereas substantive laws have the power to offer legal solution.

-edit Differences in Application
+Differences in Application

 Another important difference lies in the applications of the two.
 Procedural laws are applicable in non legal contexts, whereas substantive laws are not.
 So, basically the essential substance of a trial is underlined by substantive law, whereas procedural law chalks out the steps to get there.